daltontf/SportWarzSim/README.md

 - Residual loyalty to a relocated team like the Raiders in LA.
 - In baseball, having a minor league affiliate in a remote county should increase loyalty even over a closer market.
 - "America's Teams": The NY Times maps shows Yankees, Red Sox, Lakers, Heat fandom in remote places.
 Perhaps there should be a bottom to a teams distance degradation.
-- Presences of major college programs in basketball and football could impact pro fandom.
+- Presences of lower league teams or major college programs in basketball and football could impact pro fandom.
 - Competition for the other sports
 - Oh, Canada!